hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-&lt;TRANSPORT EQUIPMENT.Number of seals&gt; is EQUAL to the ‘maximum value of &lt;TRANSPORT<br />
+&lt;TRANSPORT EQUIPMENT.Number of seals&gt; is EQUAL to the ‘maximum value of &lt;TRANSPORT
 EQUIPMENT- SEAL.Sequence number&gt;’ for THIS instance of Transport Equipment.

 **Technical Description**